prcutler/awesome-macropad/README.md

 - [MacroSynth](https://github.com/obtusecanadiangoose/macrosynth), a basic osc synthesizer using Todbot's [MacroPadSynthPlug](https://github.com/todbot/macropadsynthplug) by obtusecanadiangoose
 - A [CHIP-8 emulator](https://github.com/cubbagesj/macropad_CHIP8) for the Adafruit MacroPad by cubbagesj
 - The [T9 Predictive MacroPad](https://github.com/dupontgu/t9-macropad-circuitpython/tree/main) is available for a number of boards, [including the Adafruit MacroPad](https://github.com/dupontgu/t9-macropad-circuitpython/tree/main/fw) by Guy Dupont.
+- Send MIDI commands to a loop pedal using the Adafruit MacroPad with [MIDILooper](https://github.com/dxinteractive/macropad-midilooper) by dxinteractive.

 ## Games